Diversity Day (The Office)

 "Diversity Day" is the second episode of the first season of the American comedy television series The Office.
 Written by B. J. Novak and directed by Ken Kwapis, it first aired in the United States on March 29, 2005, on NBC.
 The episode guest-stars Office consulting producer Larry Wilmore as Mr. Brown.

-In this episode, Michael's (Steve Carell) controversial imitation of a Chris Rock routine forces the staff to undergo a racial diversity seminar.
-A consultant (Larry Wilmore) arrives to teach the staff about tolerance and diversity, but Michael insists on imparting his own knowledge—aggravating both the consultant and the entire office staff—and creates his own diversity seminar.
-He eventually assigns each staff member an index card with a different race on it, causing tempers to slowly simmer until they finally snap.
+In this episode, Michael's controversial imitation of a Chris Rock routine, "Niggas vs. Black People", forces the staff to undergo a racial diversity seminar.
+A consultant arrives to teach the staff about tolerance and diversity, but Michael insists on imparting his own knowledge—aggravating both the consultant and the entire office staff—and creates his own diversity seminar.
+He eventually assigns each staff member an index card with a different race on it, causing tempers to simmer until they snap.
 Meanwhile, Jim struggles to keep hold of a lucrative contract extension, but Dwight makes the sale for himself.

 "Diversity Day" was the first episode of The Office to feature original writing, as the pilot episode ("Pilot") contained many jokes from the British series pilot.
 Wilmore, a writer for the show, had to formally audition with other actors because of stipulations with the Screen Actors Guild.
-The episode received a 2.7/6 in the Nielsen ratings among people aged 18–49 and garnered 6.0 million viewers overall, losing almost half of its audience from the previous week.
-Despite this setback, the episode received positive reviews from television critics.
+The episode received positive reviews from television critics.
+Despite this, it received a 2.7/6 in the Nielsen ratings among people aged 18–49 and garnered 6.0 million viewers overall, losing almost half of its audience from the previous week.

-Plot
+Synopsis

-In answer to Michael’s (Steve Carell) apparently constant recitation of Chris Rock's "Niggas vs. Black People" routine, the corporate offices of Dunder Mifflin send a representative (Larry Wilmore) from Diversity Today to hold a meeting regarding diversity training.
-Michael finds it insulting and, as a response, holds his own diversity meeting.
-He shows a brief video that addresses nothing of significance, claims that his heritage is "two-fifteenths Native American," and instructs everyone to wear index cards with a certain race on it and to treat others however they might treat people of those races.
-When he delivers a racist impression of an Indian person to Kelly (Mindy Kaling) (who is in fact not wearing a card, having missed the activity due to a meeting), she takes offense and slaps him.
+In answer to Michael's recitation of Chris Rock's "Niggas vs. Black People" routine, the corporate offices of Dunder Mifflin send a representative (Mr. Brown) from Diversity Today to hold a diversity training seminar.
+After Michael repeatedly attempts to take over the training and makes an issue of signing the form saying he learned something, Brown privately explains to him that the training was purely for Michael's benefit, the other employees were included solely so as not to shame Michael, and corporate will not allow Brown to leave until Michael signs the form.
+Michael finds this insulting and, as a response, holds his own diversity meeting.
+He shows a brief video that addresses nothing of significance, claims that his heritage is "two-fifteenths Native American", and instructs everyone to wear index cards with a certain race on it and to treat others however they might treat people of those races.
+When he delivers a racist impression of an Indian person to Kelly (who is not wearing a card, having missed the activity due to a meeting), she takes offense and slaps him.

-Meanwhile, Jim (John Krasinski) desperately tries to re-up an annual sale that will amount to a quarter of his yearly commission, but he is ultimately undercut by Dwight (Rainn Wilson).
-However, during the end of the diversity meeting Pam (Jenna Fischer) dozes on his shoulder, leading Jim to conclude that it was nevertheless "not a bad day".
+Meanwhile, Jim tries to re-up an annual sale that will amount to a quarter of his yearly commission, but he is ultimately undercut by Dwight.
+However, at the end of Michael’s diversity meeting, Pam dozes on his shoulder, leading Jim to conclude that it was nevertheless "not a bad day".